Probate Q&A Series

 Detailed Answer

-When someone dies without a will in North Carolina, the court appoints an administrator and distributes assets under state intestacy rules.
+When someone dies without a will in North Carolina, the clerk of superior court appoints a personal representative and distributes assets under state intestacy rules.
 To open an intestate estate administration, follow these steps:

 1. Confirm the Absence of a Valid Will